-Mobile Commerce as a Service: developing a universal mobile transaction platform that uses SMS text messaging as the user interface.
-The technology will allow the general public to make use of well-understood and ubiquitous text messaging practices to purchase and gift goods and services (Innovate UK / Technology Strategy Board).
+Mobile Commerce as a Service: developing a universal mobile transaction platform using SMS text messaging as the user interface so that people can more easily purchase and gift goods and services (Innovate UK / Technology Strategy Board).

 Patient Record Ergonomics Programme (PREP): developing methodologies for understanding and exploiting free text to enhance the utility of primary care electronic patient records (Wellcome Trust).